Cold (band): Reunion and Superfiction (2008–2012)

 On July 25, 2008, a blog written by Ward on The Killer and the Star's MySpace confirmed both a b-sides/rarities release and a new Cold album featuring the original line-up, due Fall 2009.

-In January 2009 Cold officially announced the first dates of its reunion tour on the band's MySpace page.
+In January 2009, Cold officially announced the first dates of its reunion tour on the band's MySpace page.
 When the page was originally updated, the lineup consisted of Scooter Ward, Sam McCandless, Jeremy Marshall, Kelly Hayes and Terry Balsamo.
 Hayes was replaced by Joe Bennett, who parted ways with Cold in July 2009 and has been replaced by former Cold guitarist Zac Gilbert.
 Terry Balsamo was briefly replaced by Michael Harris of Idiot Pilot, who also played bass in The Killer and the Star.
 After the first tour in the spring, the band went out on the road again later that summer.

 Cold confirmed on their site that the album had a release in mid-July 2011.
 Although initially dubbed the "final album," Ward has said on "Alternative Addiction" that Cold will continue to record and tour after the 5th album comes out.
 The first official single from Superfiction was "Wicked World".

-Superfiction was released on July 18, 2011 through Eleven Seven and debuted at No. 37 on the Billboard 200 with 11,317 copies sold.
+Superfiction was released on July 18, 2011, through Eleven Seven.
+The album debuted at No. 37 on the Billboard 200 with 11,317 copies sold.
 The band had mentioned while touring that they would be including a live version of their song "Snowblind" as a hidden track on the new album, though many fans who have purchased the album noticed that there was no hidden track at all.
 "Snowblind" was released 8 years later, as a track on their sixth album, The Things That We Can't Stop.
 The second single from the album, "American Dream", was released on January 1, 2012.
 The music video for it was released through Eleven Seven official YouTube channel two weeks later.